-Palazzo Tornabuoni, whose origins date back to the 15th century, remains one of the most important privately owned Renaissance buildings in Florence.
-Its location, on the corner of Via Tornabuoni and Via Strozzi, places the Palazzo in the historical centre of the Tuscan capital and at the heart of Florence’s contemporary life.
+Palazzo Tornabuoni, whose origins date back to the fifteenth century, remains one of the most important privately owned Renaissance palaces in Florence.
+Its location, at the corner of Via Tornabuoni and Via Strozzi, places the Palazzo in the historical centre and at the heart of Florence’s contemporary life.
 Entering the Palazzo, the huntress Diana welcomes you.
-From its Renaissance origins, through to the successive generations of illustrious Florentines that have lived here, frescoes, sculptures and architectural details tell magnificent stories of love, joy and courage.
+From its Renaissance origins, through the successive generations of illustrious Florentines that have lived here, frescoes, sculptures and architectural details tell magnificent stories of love, joy and courage.

-Over the centuries, each generation embellished the palace with magnificent frescoes and statues, creating the glorious edifice that private Club members enjoy today.
-Some of the most splendid works of art date from the late 16th century, when the Palazzo became the property of Alessandro de’ Medici, the future Pope Leo XI.
+Over the centuries, each generation embellished the palace with magnificent frescoes and statuary, creating the glorious edifice that Club members enjoy today.
+Some of the most splendid works of art date from the late sixteenth century, when the Palazzo became the property of Alessandro de’ Medici, the future Pope Leo XI.
 As Archbishop of Florence, Alessandro transformed the Palazzo into his seat of power, commissioning leading artists of the day to decorate its grand halls.

 In 1736 Marquis Antonio Corsi acquired Palazzo Tornabuoni.
-During the following century and a half, his family continued to embellish and improve the building, unifying its diverse architectural styles as well as commissioning new decorative elements.
-Many of the hand-carved marble mantelpieces and delicate stucco work framing the frescoes date back to this time.
-A meticulous four-year restoration has returned the Palace to the splendor of its Renaissance origins.
-In addition to this, the building’s infrastructure has been updated to the most hi-tech—yet unobtrusive—levels of comfort, style and convenience.
+During the following century and a half, his family continued to embellish and improve the Palazzo, unifying its diverse architectural styles as well as commissioning new decorative elements.
+Many of the hand carved marble mantle pieces, as well as the delicate stucco work framing the frescoes, date from this time.
+A meticulous four-year restoration has returned the Palace to the splendour of its Renaissance origins.
+At the same time, the building’s infrastructure has been updated to the most hi-tech, yet unobtrusive, levels of comfort, style and convenience.

-The Palazzo was a favorite meeting point for many of the great poets and musicians who made Florence such a vibrant cultural hub, including Monteverdi, Tasso, Rinuccini and Galileo Galilei’s father.
-Reviving its 16th century role as a civic fulcrum, Palazzo Tornabuoni Club is once again an integral part of the city’s vibrant cultural life, and a dynamic forum for intellectual, social and business encounters.
+The Palazzo was a favourite meeting point for many of the great poets and musicians who made Florence such a vibrant cultural hub, including Monteverdi, Tasso, Rinuccini and Gallileo Galilei’s father.
+Reviving its sixteenth-century role as a civic fulcrum, Palazzo Tornabuoni is once again an integral part of the city’s vibrant cultural life, and a dynamic forum for intellectual, social and business encounters.